My Cancer Journey Repost: It's time for... - Advanced Prostate...

 My biggest challenge right now is pushing myself to exercise.
 And of course in the back of my mind is the dread of progression.
 But the contrast between 2 years ago in spring 2022 and now is astonishing.
 In frankness we, in other words my wife and I, did not expect that this would be the case.

 One side comment is that, because I was diagnosed too late with high volume metastatic Stage 4 PCa, it was too late for surgery or radiation!
 The success today is entirely related to triplet therapy - in other words drugs and chemo.
 And my quality of life has not been impaired by destructive therapies, although the achievement of basically zero testosterone means fatigue.
 (At the beginning I had a lot of meetings with palliative care.
 Eventually I realized it was not so useful.
-At least at that time.)
+At least at that time and so far.)

 G-d willing I am able to continue to enjoy this level of good health, especially for the benefit of and joy with my family.
 And thank you to Canadian Healthcare.